ufcw_logo.jpg

 Who runs the picket lines?

 Should a dispute seem inevitable, we will immediately train Picket Captains for each picket location.
 Picket Captains are your fellow members and workplace leaders who will be specifically trained to handle issues on the line related to picket pay, scheduling, amenities, media relations, and other important duties.
-Interested in serving as a Picket Captain,

 How else can I prepare for a possible strike?